NC 4-H Horse Program

 Horse Presentations – Teach others how to do something related to horses by

 giving an illustrated talk or demonstration.
 Compete as an individual or on a two-member team.
-The state winner is eligible to represent North Carolina in regional and national competition.
+The state winner is eligible to represent North Carolina in regional and national competitions.

 Horse Shows – Compete at many local 4-H shows.
 Qualify to show at the qualifying, state and regional shows held annually.
 The North Carolina State Fair also provides classes for 4-H members only.